anisul-Islam/c-sharp-documentation/README.md

   }
   ```

-This code demonstrates the use of each type of constructor in C#, including default, parameterized, copy, static, and private constructors.
-Additionally, it includes properties and methods to demonstrate their usage within the class.

 #### new: Destructor

 In C#, a destructor is a special method in a class that is invoked automatically when an object is about to be destroyed or garbage collected.
 It is defined using the tilde (~) followed by the class name and doesn't take any parameters.
 Unlike constructors, destructors cannot be overloaded or explicitly called.